steveloughran/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3a_committer.md

 would be higher).

 * Every file to be committed will require a GET of the summary data, and a POST of the final commit.
-This could be parallelized.
+This is parallelized.

 * Similarly, every task being aborted will require a GET and abort request.